 - What would you query to see how many pages on the English Wikipedia site mention "Northeastern University"?
 How many results did you get?

 - What would you query to see Web pages about the skate fish but no pages about an "ice rink"?

 - What would you query to see Web pages about the Northeastern Huskies from the first day of 2001 through the last day of 2002?

 - Note, the date range operator ('..') finds instances of numbers on the page (including dates) but that doesn't mean the page is from that date.

 - Find me the top image of a pair of penguins with a "free to use, share or modify, even commercially" license, sometimes referred to as "labeled for reuse with modification."

-- Find a Web page of questionable credibility and apply some of the criteria that Rheingold discusses in Net Smart.
+- Find a Web page of questionable credibility and apply some of the criteria discussed by Rheingold and Northern Michigan University.

 - On the "Joseph Reagle" Wikipedia article it says (a) I worked at the World Wide Web Consortium and (b) characterized my book Good Faith Collaboration as "bestselling."
 How does these claim relate to the policy of Wikipedia:Verifiability?
 Would you suggest any changes to the page?

-- According to its history, when was this page first created?
+- According to its history, when was this article first created?